angeloashmore/styled-system-scale/docs/getting-started.md

 }
 ```

-Now we can reference the space using the `base` name.
+Now we can reference the responsive scale using the `base` name.

 ```jsx
 <Box pScale="base" />